Kirkstall Abbey: Dissolution and later history

 On 22 November 1539 the abbey was surrendered to Henry VIII's commissioners in the Dissolution of the monasteries.
 It was awarded to Thomas Cranmer in 1542, but reverted to the crown when Cranmer was executed in 1556.
 Sir Robert Savile purchased the estate in 1584, and it remained in his family's hands for almost a hundred years.
 In 1671 it passed into the hands of the Brudenell family, the Earls of Cardigan.
 Much of the stone was removed for re-use in other buildings in the area, including the steps leading to the river bank by Leeds Bridge, in the town centre.

 During the 18th century the picturesque ruins attracted artists of the Romantic movement and were painted by artists including J. M. W. Turner, John Sell Cotman and Thomas Girtin.
 In 1889 the abbey was sold to Colonel John North, who presented it to Leeds City Council.
 The Council undertook a major restoration project and the abbey was opened to the public in 1895.

 The African American novelist William Wells Brown visited Kirkstall Abbey in 1851, writing about his experience.
 Using poetry and poetic language, he described the 'pensive beauty' of the desolate ruins in their 'pastoral luxuriance' showing his appreciation of British literature as well as an interest in nature and local history.

+Little excavation took place before 1890, after which William St John Hope led an investigation of the abbey walls and some trees were removed.
+Extensive excavations were carried out during the 1950s by Leeds City Museums staff (now Leeds Museums & Galleries) under the direction of W. V. Wade of Leeds University.

 The abbey today

 The abbey is a Grade I listed building and scheduled ancient monument.
 After a £5.5 million renovation programme there is a new visitor centre with interactive exhibits which illustrates the history of the abbey and the lives of the monks.
-Entry to the Abbey itself is via the visitor centre – £5, but with a donation box.
-Occasionally, guided tours are available (free of charge).
+Entry to the Abbey itself is via the visitor centre.

+The 23.5 hectare grounds surrounding the abbey form a public park which includes landscaped grounds, open grassland, tennis courts, children's play area, rugby union and football pitches.